b01lers/bootcamp-training-2020/pwn/example01/example01.md

 The function `scanf`, if given an argument of `"%s"`, will read an unlimited number of characters, causing a buffer overflow.
 The function `gets(char *)` is similarly dangerous, and functions that read a number of characters (like `fgets`) are dangerous if the number of characters requested is larger than the size of the buffer.

-Let's demonstrate this buffer overflow in GDB:
+Let's demonstrate this buffer overflow in GDB.

-Note: Sometimes, compilers will try to put strings after other data types to reduce the likelyhood of overflows like this, so order can not be gaurenteed, and you should generally check the assembled binary.
-In our case, the example has everything within a struct, preserves memory order with optimization disabled in gcc.
+Before we do so, a quick note: Sometimes, compilers will try to put strings after other data types to reduce the likelyhood of overflows like this, so order can not be gaurenteed, and you should generally check the assembled binary.
+In our case, the example has everything within a struct, which preserves memory order with optimization disabled in gcc.

 The length of `name` is 32 bytes, so if we were to write more than 32 bytes, we would overflow into `score`, which is right after `name` in memory.
 We can see this in gdb:
 ```